-Figure 6-78 PIM BSR Candidate Window
+Figure 6-113 PIM BSR Candidate Window

-Parameter Description Interface Name Specify the interface name.
-Hash Mask Length Enter the hash mask length for RP selection.
+Parameter Description Interface Name Enter the name of the interface here.
+Hash Mask Length Enter the hash mask length for RP selection here.
 The range is from 0 to 32.
-The default value is 30.
-Priority Enter the priority for a BSR candidate.
+Select the Default option to use the default value, which is 30.
+Priority Enter the Candidate Bootstrap Router (CBSR) priority value here.
+The candidate with the highest priority is preferred.
+If the priority values are the same, the router with the highest IP address is preferred.
 The range is from 0 to 255.
-The default value is 64.
-Interval Enter the interval between originating Bootstrap message.
-The range is from 1 to 255.
-The default value is 60.
+Select the Default option to use the default value, which is 64.
+Interval Enter the interval value between originating bootstrap messages here.
+The range is from 1 to 255 seconds.
+Select the Default option to use the default value, which is 60 seconds.

-Click the Add button to add the PIM BSR candidate.
+Click the Add button to add a new entry based on the information entered.